LarsMichelsen/rbootstrap/README.md

 +- Cleaning up jail mounts and processes ---------------------------------------
 ```

+The setup copies `/etc/hostname` and `/etc/resolv.conf` from the host to the
+jail to make network communication possible.
+While setup the `/proc` and `/sys`
+filesystems of the host are mounted to the jail.

 After starting the command, rbootstrap does its work and, when no error happend,
 leaves the prepared jail in `/var/lib/centos_6.0_jail`.
 You can now use it
 for whatever you like.
 The most simple task would now be to change into the